EbubeOrlukwu/EbubeOrlukwu/README.md

 ## Hi there 👋
-# Ebube Orlukwu
+# My name is Ebube Orlukwuk, this is a little about me

-🎓 4th Year Software Engineering Student @ Lakehead University
+🎓 2025 Software Engineering Graduate @ Lakehead University
 🚀 Passionate about building impactful, scalable full-stack projects
 📍 Thunder Bay, ON | 🧠 AI | ☁️ Cloud | 🛠️ DevOps